 But right in the middle of this strong warning and challenge about fleeing idolatry and immorality, Paul inserts one of the most hope-giving verses in the Bible.
-It's our text, 1 Corinthians 10:13, and in this text Paul lays before us some good news about three subjects.
+It's our text, 1 Corinthians 10:13, and in this text Paul wants us to know that in every difficult situation we will ever face, we can be sure of three things.
+One, we can be sure of something regarding the difficulty we're facing.
+Two, we can be sure of something regarding God.
+And three, we can be sure of something regarding ourselves.
+This is God's promise.